-Beyani, UN Special Rapporteur Looking for IDP Solutions
+Beyani, UN Special Rapporteur Looking for IDP Solutions.
+HSG reporting from London, 22-02-2012

 On to Chatham House, the world famous think-tank where we took part in an international law discussion group meeting with Dr Chaloka Beyani, UN Special Rapporteur on the Human Rights of Internally Displaced Persons.
 Unexpectedly, the equally famous Chatham House rules did not apply and hence we can report freely on the discussions.